IBM/watson-nao-robot/README.md

   ![](doc/source/images/bluemix_service_conversation.png)

-* On the newly created Conversation Service page, Click on `Service credentials` then `View credential` and note down the credentials for future use.
+* On the newly created Conversation Service page, click on `Service credentials` then `View credential` and note down the credentials for future use.

   ![](doc/source/images/conversation_credantial_notedown.png)

-* On the same page, on the left side now Click on `Manage` icon then on the right side click on `Launch tool` to launch the   Conversation Workspaces.
+* On the same page, on the left side now click on `Manage` icon then on the right side click on `Launch tool` to launch the   Conversation Workspaces.

 ## 3. Configure Watson Conversation Application